sverweij/dependency-cruiser/doc/rules-reference.md

 - When you use a require wrapper to include a dependency that might not be there and handle it elegantly, it's not an error if the module-to-be-there doesn't actually exist - or is e.g. in your optionalDependencies.
-- You might want to ban the use of remapped requires/ require wrappers in certain areas (or altogether).
+- You might want to only allow the use of certain dependencies through an exotic require:

 ```json
 {